yoavern/learning/python/autoCurriculum/README.md

      - `-eaf` or `--end_at_factor`: End at factor (default is 1).
      - `-tgf` or `--time_gap_factor`: Time gap factor (default is 2).

-	for more informaiton check auto_curriculum -h.
+	for more informaiton check auto_curriculum.py -h.

 ## Usage - another option